rnelson/oxfordcsv/README.md

 Why use plain old CSV when you can use [Oxford CSV][tweet]?

+Compatible with both Python 2 and Python 3.
+Tested on 2.7.18 and 3.6.8.
+Requires the [six][six] library.

 ## Usage

 To use _oxfordcsv_, simple pipe CSV data into it: `oxfordcsv.py <infile.csv`